College of Science

 Kieran smiling for the camera, wearing a life vest while rafting.

-Kieran Szelong recently defended their thesis research "The genomics of pesticide-remediating microbes relevant to agricultural specialty crops grown on California's Central Coast" in front of their committee and a public audience on Wednesday, May 10, 2023.
+Kieran Szelong recently defended his thesis research, "The genomics of pesticide-remediating microbes relevant to agricultural specialty crops grown on California's Central Coast," in front of his committee and a public audience on Wednesday, May 10, 2023.

-We reached out to Kieran following their successful defense to learn more about their thesis research and overall experience as an Environmental Science graduate student.
-Check out their interview below for more details.
+We reached out to Kieran following his successful defense to learn more about his thesis research and overall experience as an Environmental Science graduate student.
+Check out his interview below for more details.

 Thesis title: "The genomics of pesticide-remediating microbes relevant to agricultural specialty crops grown on California's Central Coast"